Learning Barriers, Health Literacy, and Patient Education

 | Low literacy | Plain language, pictures, demonstration, teach-back |

 Other barriers include pain, nausea, sedation, delirium, depression, anxiety, substance use, homelessness, financial stress, transportation problems, mistrust, cultural mismatch, and lack of phone access.
-A patient who misses appointments may have a learning barrier, a resource barrier, or both.
+A patient who misses appointments may have a learning barrier, a resource barrier, or both, not a character flaw.

 Plain language and prioritization

 Plain language uses familiar words and direct actions.
-Instead of "monitor for febrile neutropenia," say, "Call right away for a temperature of 100.4 F or higher, or shaking chills, even if it is the middle of the night."
+Instead of "monitor for febrile neutropenia," say, "Call right away for a temperature of 100.4 F (38.0 C) or higher, or shaking chills, even in the middle of the night."
 Instead of "maintain hydration," say, "Sip fluids often and call if you cannot keep liquids down for 24 hours, or sooner if you feel dizzy or are not urinating."

 Prioritization matters.
-A first chemotherapy visit is not the time to teach every possible late effect in detail.
-The first layer should cover the treatment schedule, the most likely side effects, urgent symptoms, medications the patient must take, safe handling, and contact instructions.
-Later visits can reinforce nutrition, sexuality, survivorship, activity, and long-term effects.
+A first chemotherapy visit is not the time to teach every late effect.
+The first layer covers the treatment schedule, the most likely side effects, urgent symptoms (fever, uncontrolled bleeding, chest pain, severe diarrhea), required medications, safe handling of oral agents, and contact instructions.
+Later visits reinforce nutrition, sexuality, survivorship, activity, and long-term effects.

 Teach-back

 Teach-back is the core verification tool.
-It checks whether the nurse explained clearly.
-It is not a quiz of the patient.
-Good wording is, "I want to make sure I explained this well.
+It checks whether the nurse explained clearly; it is not a quiz of the patient.
+Good wording: "I want to make sure I explained this well.
 When you get home, what temperature would make you call us?"
-If the patient cannot teach back, the nurse reteaches using a different method and checks again.
+If the patient cannot teach back, the nurse reteaches with a different method and checks again.
+High-yield teach-back topics:

 - Fever and infection instructions.